ioos/glider-dac/README.md

 The default compose setup comes with a named Docker volume, so it is also an option to copy directly to this mount using `docker cp` or moving the files to the volume location reported by `docker volume inspect gliderdac_data_volume`.
+Create an empty file named `datasets.xml` in the project root directory so that ERDDAP can populate the datasets when running the job to add XML dataset entries to this file.

 Then, run the `aws s3 sync` command to fetch the data, with `s3://ioosngdac/submission/` as the source directory.